jacklyn-ashmus/Bulk_RNA_Deseq_Pipeline_Draft/README.md

 # Bulk_RNA_Deseq_Pipeline_Draft
 Draft version of Bulk RNA DESeq Pipeline for Gaulton Lab

 This pipeline is intended for use with Salmon quantification files.
+(In R)

 Notebook #1:
 1. read Salmon quantification files